Launch Coin on Believe founder faces a class action after the coins collapsed 99.9%

 Pasternak and the Believe platform

-In January 2025, Pasternak launched a new cryptocurrency venture: a Solana-based token launchpad initially called Clout.
-The platform was designed, according to the complaint, to eliminate every practical barrier to creating and trading digital tokens.
+In January 2025, serial entrepreneur Ben Pasternak launched a cryptocurrency venture: a Solana-based token launchpad initially called Clout.
+Pasternak allegedly designed Cloud to eliminate barriers to creating and trading digital tokens, making cryptocurrency accessible to a broad pool of everyday people, including many with little or no prior experience in digital assets.

-B24 Inc., developed and maintained the platform.
+B24 Inc. developed and maintained the platform.
 The Believe Foundation separately controlled the token treasury and the buyback wallet, allegedly giving the defendants collective influence over large portions of the token supply.

 Alleged misrepresentations and a series of token collapses

 The token initially surged to $80 million in market capitalization within a single day, drawing widespread attention to the platform and attracting a large base of retail investors.
 The token then collapsed over 99.7%, falling to approximately $190,000 by March 2025.
-Pasternak described that collapse publicly as a "public experiment," the complaint states.

 Forced migration